 The Bishop of Derry, Donal McKeown, said: “Bishop Daly served, without any concern for himself, throughout the traumatic years of the Troubles, finding his ministry shaped by the experience of witnessing violence and its effects.

-“Through this dreadful period he always strove to preach the Gospel of the peace of Christ.”
+“Through this dreadful period, he always strove to preach the Gospel of the peace of Christ.”

-The TV footage of Father Daly waving his white handkerchief were shown all over the world.
+The TV footage of Father Daly waving his white handkerchief was shown all over the world.
 British Prime Minister David Cameron apologised on behalf of the British government in 2010 after the Saville Inquiry reported that the actions of the soldiers on Bloody Sunday were “unjustified and unjustifiable”.